filecoin-project/specs/content/systems/filecoin_mining/storage_mining/_index.md

 Regardless of how a fault first becomes known (declared, skipped, detected), the sector stays faulty and is excluded from future proofs until the miner explicitly declares it recovered.
 The declaration of recovery restores the sector to the proving set at the start of the subsequent proving period.
 When a PoSt for a just-recovered sector is received, power for that sector is restored.

+**Penalties**

 A Miner may accrue penalties for many reasons:
 * **PreCommit Expiry Penalty**: Occurs if a Miner fails to `ProveCommit` a PreCommitted Sector in time.
 This happens the first time that a miner declares that it proves a sector and falls into the PoRep consensus.
 * **Undeclared Fault Penalty**: Occurs if a Miner fails to submit a PoSt for a Sector on time.
-Depending on whether the "Skipped Undeclared Fault" is implemented, this penalty applies to either a sector or a whole partition.
+Depending on whether the "Skipped Fault" option is implemented, this penalty applies to either a sector or a whole partition.
-* **Declared Fault Penalty**: Occurs if a Miner fails to submit a PoSt for a Sector on time, but they declare the Sector faulty before the system finds out (in which case the fault falls in the "Undeclared Fault Penalty" above). **This penalty fee is lower than the undeclared fault penalty**, in order to incentivize Miners to declare faults early.
+* **Declared Fault Penalty**: Occurs if a Miner fails to submit a PoSt for a Sector on time, but they declare the Sector faulty before the system finds out (in which case the fault falls in the "Undeclared Fault Penalty" above). **This penalty fee should be lower than the undeclared fault penalty**, in order to incentivize Miners to declare faults early.
 * **Ongoing Fault Penalty**: Occurs every Proving Period a Miner fails to submit a PoSt for a Sector.
-* **Termination Penalty**: Occurs if a Sector is forcibly terminated before its expiration.
+* **Termination Penalty**: Occurs if a Sector is terminated before its expiration.
 * **Consensus Fault Penalty**: Occurs if a Miner commits a consensus fault and is reported.

 When a Miner accrues penalties, the amount penalized is tracked as "Fee Debt."
 If a Miner has Fee Debt, they are restricted from certain actions until the amount owed is paid off.
 Miners with Fee Debt may not: